 Step 1 – Establish Your Business

 In order to get business credit, you must have a legal business.
-So, let’s set one up!

 - Set up a dedicated business phone line in your business name, and make sure it's listed.

-Follow these steps and your business will be legally established.
+With guidance from a profession you can follow these steps and your business will be legally established.
 Once it is, be sure to check to see if you have a D-U-N-S number.
 This is to make sure that Duns & Bradstreet, one of the largest credit bureaus, has your business on file.
 Most lenders will reference this when it comes time to review your business for loan approvals.

 Step 2 – Don’t Mix Business with Personal